Bishop Bullwinkle: Appearances

 Along with Clarence Carter, Sir Charles Jones, Theodis Ealey, and Denise LaSalle, he was scheduled to appear at the 13th Annual Chi-Town Blues Festival at Merrillville's Star Plaza Theatre on March 4, 2017.
 On March 11, he was scheduled to appear at the 11th Annual Motor City Blues Festival, an event which included Sir Charles Jones, Willie Clayton, Bigg Robb, Shirley Brown, and TK Soul.
 In June 2017, he was booked to appear at the Southern Soul and Blues Lovers Festival in Tuscaloosa, Alabama.
 He was booked to appear at the Jacksonville Veterans Memorial Arena on September 9, 2017, but it was rescheduled for Friday, November 10, 2017.

 Death

-Thomas died on June 16, 2019 from complications of a heart attack.
-His family confirmed his death.
+Thomas died on June 16, 2019, in Tampa, Florida.
+His cause of death was a heart attack.
 He was 70 years old.
-The funeral was scheduled 2 weeks later.
+The funeral ceremony was on June 29, 2019.